fanzheng10/HiDeF/README.md

 ## Introduction

 HiDeF is an analysis framework to robustly resolve the hierarchical structures of networks based on multiscale community detection and the concepts of persistent homology.
-It is a collaboration between teams in UC San Diego and University of Pittsburgh.
+It is a collaboration between teams at UC San Diego and the University of Pittsburgh.
 It is associated with the following manuscript:

 Fan Zheng, She Zhang, Christopher Churas, Dexter Pratt, Ivet Bahar, Trey Ideker.
 Submitted (2020) [Preprint]()